 TARGET ACTION TIMEFRAME OUTCOMES REVIEW Make information available more accessible to pupils with disabilities.
-Head of Learning Support to liaise with teachers to advise the most appropriate method of delivering information to particular pupils e.g. pupils with ASD, ADHD pupils with dyslexia/dyspraxia, pupils who are visually impaired hearing or with social, emotional and mental health needs.
-2024-2025 Pupils with disabilities have equal access to information.
+SENDCo to liaise with teachers to advise the most appropriate method of delivering information to particular pupils e.g. pupils with ASD, ADHD pupils with dyslexia/dyspraxia, pupils who are visually impaired hearing or with social, emotional and mental health needs.
+2024-2026 Pupils with disabilities have equal access to information.
 The school is able to respond quickly to requests for information in alternative formats.
-Pupils now have remote access to the portal via Firefly for access to homework resources, instructions, receive messages.
+Pupils now have remote access to the portal via Firefly for access to homework resources, instructions, and to receive messages.
 Parents now have access to a work set, resources available in subject areas via FireFly.
 Enlarged scripts and general written information available for pupils with visual difficulties.
 Enlarged text books available for pupils with visual difficulties in certain subjects.
 Information available on Firefly and/or Google Classroom can be accessed through Read&Write read aloud tool.
 This tool can also enlarge, change the font and simplify text for accessibility.
 A folder is available on the staff drive with information about the different disabilities in terms of identification and accommodation.
+Information on staff room notice boards.

 Increase staff awareness of how to improve delivery of written and spoken information.
 Advice given to staff about strategies and training for a range of needs .
+LAB staff visit classrooms to assess possible barriers to accessing information and advise/support staff on how to mitigate barriers.
 Ongoing Staff trained to be able to support pupils with a range of needs and delivery of information.
 Make information available to parents of pupils with a disability or parents with a disability themselves.
 Parents can request their preferred method of receiving information about their child(ren).
 Ongoing Parents have equal access to information about their children.
 A coordinated system of information about pupils which contains information on the whole child including SEND from Y7 through to Y13.
 SIMs populated with SEND information on pupils including IEPs Password protected software.
 Power BI SEND register.
-2024-25 Staff have information about the pupil from entry in Y7 to the point of leaving.
+2024-26 Staff have information about the pupil from entry to the point of leaving.
 This gives a comprehensive overview of 'the pupil'.